Understand your company's position and learn more about the options available

 How long should I keep my business records?

 You should keep your limited company business records for six years from the end of the accounting period.
 Some documentation will need to be kept for 10 years, including the company’s statutory books and board meeting minutes.
-If you are self-employed, it is advised you keep records for at least five years.
+If you are self-employed, it is advised that you keep records for at least five years.

 How long do I need to keep my business records?